A Coach Admitted To A Sex Crime On Tape. But When The Victim Died, He Walked Free.

 The rumor lingered for years, still circulating even by the time Emilie’s sister, Andrea — younger by six years — got to Lindbergh High and joined Wilder’s Lady Flyers team.
 Andrea said that among her classmates and teammates, it was like Emilie and Wilder were the “butt end of a joke” that she never quite understood.
 By the end of his first decade with the school district, Wilder had become such a beloved coach that he earned a special recognition from the Missouri House of Representatives, complete with a banquet thrown in his honor.

 Emilie may have raised red flags about Wilder herself in her teenage journals, but they’re only red in retrospect.
-In a scrapbook she compiled in 1997, the year she graduated, Emilie wrote: “I admire Coach Wilder for his warm heart and compassionate ways.
+In a scrapbook she compiled in 1997, the year she graduated, Emilie wrote, “I admire Coach Wilder for his warm heart and compassionate ways.
 His ability to be both an incredible coach and a great friend.”
 She cut out pictures of the two of them at practice or meets and pasted them into the book.
 She wrote that her most “unforgettable” moment of high school was “Bohrer Park.
 Bawk bawk bawk baaawk!
 Between capture the flag.
 Chicken!?”
 Out of context, it reads like a harmless inside joke.
 In another secret notebook, Emilie wrote more cryptic poems about a torturous, unrequited, forbidden love — but so did a lot of other teenagers.

 This was the problem Emilie’s family faced as they watched her deteriorate throughout high school: Was this normal teenage angst, or something more?
 Instead of the funny, carefree, and outgoing girl they knew, Emilie was becoming angry, secretive, and self-conscious, Joan said.
 She struggled to complete tasks.
 A former springboard diver, she now refused to be seen in a bathing suit.
 “I remember her crying and crying before she’d go to high school because her bangs weren't right,” said Andrea, now 32.
 “I wish that I had someone telling me or my mom at the time, ‘This is what's happening.
 She needs help.’”